 For development environment and version control

-Localhost tools, such as XAMPP or MAMP, will enable you to create and test your website on your computer.
-These tools will help you create a local WordPress environment to develop, test, and debug your application without affecting your live site.
-Once you are happy with the changes, you can deploy the website to your live server for others to see.
+Localhost tools, such as XAMPP or MAMP, will enable you to create and test your WordPress website locally without affecting your live site.
+Once you are happy with the changes, you can deploy the website to your live server.

-Visual Studio Code or Atom are powerful text editors that make writing and editing code more efficient.
-They provide syntax highlighting, autocompletion, and extension support, which are useful features you’ll need when coding with React.
-Additionally, a version control like GitHub will keep your code and its versions organized.
+Code editors like Visual Studio Code and Xcode provide syntax highlighting, autocompletion, and extension support, which are useful features you’ll need when coding with React.
+Additionally, a version control system like GitHub will keep your code organized across multiple iterations.

 React development tools